 - aluminium square tubes for booms:

 - main: 25×25×2 mm (4 meters) + 20×20×2 mm,

 - 1.5 mm duraluminium sheet for main and reflector boom joint,

-- 10×1 mm aluminium tubes (use 10×2 for reflectors) and insulated element mounts,
+- 10×1 mm aluminium tubes with insulated mounting brackets,

-- many screws, nuts and washers, kevlar line, u-bolts,
+- many screws, nuts and washers, non-conductive line, u-bolts,

-- plastic box, cable glands, F-connectors, 75Ω coaxial cable.
+- plastic box, cable gland, F-connectors, 75Ω coaxial cable.

+All elements should be installed on insulated mounting brackets.
+I used RSB RAPR-110 hydraulic tube clamps.
 Each tube end should be closed.
-The water may freeze inside an element and break it during the wintertime.
+That will prevent acoustic resonance.
+Furthermore, the water may freeze inside an element and break it in a result during the wintertime.
 I used some teflon plugs for that.

 - 87.9 MHz: Radio Maryja Łódź, 10 kW ERP @ 95 km, no attenuator, peak 46 dBf: